PhD at Lehigh University, Bethlehem, Pa., in 2000

 My dedication to doing optics research with students

 I received my PhD in physics for my experimental study of optical switches (devices used to control the direction that light propagates).
-Since then, I have done extensive research in nonlinear fiber optics.
-Most recently, I have been investigating nonlinear absorption in capillary waveguides and waveguide arrays.
+Since then, I have done extensive research in the area of optical limiting in fiber optic systems.
 This research has applications in places where there is a potential for damage due to high intensity lasers such as in the military and in the telecommunications industry.
-I am doing this work in collaboration with scientists at the Naval Research Laboratory (NRL) in Washington DC, USNA, and the Chemistry Department at Pacific.
-During the past nine years I have received over $300,000 in external funding from agencies such as NRL, the National Science Foundation, and Research Corporation to support this research.
+I have done this work in collaboration with scientists at the Naval Research Laboratory (NRL) in Washington DC, USNA, and the Chemistry Department at Pacific.
+I have been Principle Investigator on over $700,000 in grants from agencies such as NRL, the National Science Foundation, and Research Corporation to support this research.

-Students at Pacific have the opportunity to join me in this effort through experimental research in a state-of-the-art optics lab at Pacific or through computer modeling research with Dr. Kevin Johnson in the Chemistry Department at Pacific.
+Students at Pacific have the opportunity to join me in this effort through experimental research in a state-of-the-art optics lab at Pacific.
 Students who have worked with me have had their results published in peer-reviewed journals such as Optics Letters and have had their results presented at regional and national conferences such as the Murdock Undergraduate Research conference and the Conference on Lasers and Electro-optics.
-Several of these students have gone on to pursue advanced degrees at institutions such as University of Cambridge, MIT, and University of Oregon.
+Several of these students have gone on to pursue advanced degrees at institutions such as University of Cambridge, MIT, University of Oregon, Oregon State University, University of Arizona, Stanford University, and University of Texas at Austin.

 The Physics Department at Pacific is also committed to providing research opportunities for students.
 All physics majors at Pacific are required to do either a senior capstone research project or an internship.
 Often times, these projects are the culmination of two or more years of research that the student has done with their faculty advisor.
 These research experiences are extremely valuable, no matter what career path the student ultimately chooses after graduation since it gives them "real world" experience where there is not a cookbook recipe for how to go about solving problems and the answers are not known ahead of time.